erizov/Professor/semester_1/lecture_11_dynamic_programming/knapsack/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Knapsack to solve a production problem
+10. Design a system that uses Knapsack to solve a production issue
 11. Create unit tests with 100% code coverage for Knapsack
 12. Write a technical blog post explaining Knapsack to beginners